tanthanh85/network-automation-course/modules/06_IoC/lab6.md

 ## Introduction

 Welcome to Module 6 of the Python Basics for Network Automation Lab Guide!
 In this module, you will get hands-on with Infrastructure as Code (IaC) principles.
-You will learn to define network configurations in YAML, generate device commands using Jinja2, push them via Netmiko, use Git for version control, and verify changes with PyATS.

-We will simulate a full IaC workflow, including a rollback scenario, focusing on changing a router's hostname.
+You will learn to define network configurations in YAML, generate device commands using Jinja2, and push them via Netmiko.
+We will then use Git for version control to simulate a full IaC workflow, including a rollback scenario.

 **It is crucial that you replace the dummy values for your IOS XE router with its actual IP address, username, and password to make the code functional.**